Channel letter: Back-lit channel letters

 Back-lit channel letters are also called "reverse-lit" or "halo letters."
 The face of the letter is constructed from aluminum and the lighting is directed to the back.
 This light floods the wall that the letter is mounted to and creates a negative space at night.
 It is usually the most expensive form to manufacture.
 LEDs are installed to the inside back of the can, and the back is often fitted with a clear or translucent plastic back to diffuse the light and protect the lighting elements and wiring.
 The letters are typically mounted 1-1/2" from the wall so they are set off from the façade of the building.
 The inside of the can is often painted white to reflect light.
 The effect of the halo lighting allows for a variety of creative effects depending on the color, sheen, and texture of the building surface.
 Light-colored building surfaces with a matte finish produce the best halo effect; dark mirror-like finishes the worst.

 Face- and back-lit channel letters

 These letters combine the features of a face and back-lit letter.
 The inside of the can is usually not painted white.

-You can see channel letter Signs and similar kinds of signs in: